oliveoilexpert/stim/README.md

 #### `shouldRegister()`

-Called before the aspect is registered with `nexus.registerAspect()`.
+Called before the aspect is registered with `stim.registerAspect()`.
 If the method returns false, the aspect is not registered.

 #### `registered()`

-Called after the aspect is registered with `nexus.registerAspect()`.
+Called after the aspect is registered with `stim.registerAspect()`.

 <br>